 The Company's board of directors believe that having the flexibility for the Company to sell its common stock below NAV in certain instances is in the best interests of stockholders.
 If the Company were unable to access the capital markets as attractive investment opportunities arise, the Company's ability to grow over time and continue to pay dividends to stockholders could be adversely affected.
 While the Company has no immediate plans to sell shares of its common stock below NAV, it is seeking stockholder approval now in order to maintain access to the markets if the Company determines it should sell shares of common stock below NAV.
 Most closed-end funds and BDCs seek approval for below-NAV issuances annually in order to preserve flexibility and access to capital formation transactions.
 This is especially important given that market conditions may change quickly and these sales typically must be undertaken quickly.
 The final terms of any such sale will be determined by the board of directors at the time of sale.
 Also, because the Company has no immediate plans to sell any shares of its common stock, it is impracticable to describe the transaction or transactions in which such shares of common stock would be sold.
 Instead, any transaction where the Company sells such shares of common stock, including the nature and amount of consideration that would be received by the Company at the time of sale and the use of any such consideration, will be reviewed and approved by the board of directors at the time of sale.
 If this proposal is approved, no further authorization from the stockholders will be solicited prior to any such sale in accordance with the terms of this proposal.
-If approved, the authorization would be effective for securities sold during a period beginning on the date of such stockholders, which is expected to be held in February 2015.
+If approved, the authorization would be effective for securities sold during a period beginning on the date of such stockholder approval and expiring on the earlier of the anniversary of the date of the Meeting or the date of the Company's 2015 Annual Meeting of Stockholders, which is expected to be held in February 2015.